-- If your MacBook isn't connecting to websites, it means that you won't be able to access any online content.
+- If your MacBook isn't connecting to websites, you won't be able to access any online content.

 - For more helpful and comprehensive guides on this subject, visit our Mac Troubleshooting Hub.

-- Don't hesitate to bookmark our extensive Mac webpage for more up to date information.
+- Don't hesitate to bookmark our extensive Mac Hub for more up to date information.

 If you can’t connect to websites with your MacBook, that can be a big problem.
 But there’s a way to fix that, and in this article, we’ll show you how to do that.

-Why can’t I open some websites on my Mac?
+What can I do if I can’t open some websites on my Mac?

 1. Try removing proxies